ufxela/PiRat/README.md

 opportunity to learn new, unexpected things, like 3D modelling with CAD, laser cutting and 3D printing.
 I've also learned that I suck at painting (I can't paint straight, clean lines haha).

+My junior year of high school, I tried to control servos with a Raspberry Pi running an OS.
+I quickly discovered that this was not as straightforward as I would wish: apparently, the Raspberry Pi wasn't able perform time sensitive actions well.
+I'm really glad that I've been able to come back to that and be able to control servos with the Raspberry Pi with no extraneous hardware helping me.

 ### The Steps

 The work I've done in this project can be broken down into bit sized steps.
 In approcimate cronological